nunofachada/micompm/docs/userguide.md

 * [micomp] - Performs multiple independent comparisons of output observations.
 * [micomp_show] - Generate tables and plots of model-independent comparison of observations.
-* [cmp_assumptions] - Verify the assumptions for parametric tests applied to the comparison of output observations.
+* [cmpassumptions] - Verify the assumptions for parametric tests applied to the comparison of output observations.

 _micompm_ also provides and uses additional [helper] and [3rd party] functions.